naturalis/nba-docs/api_services_summary.rst

             - JSON
             - JSON
           * - *Details*
-            - | A response example can be viewed after calling a request example in the `free text specimen search examples section`_
+            - | A response example can be viewed after calling a request example in the specimen :ref:`free text specimen search examples section` section
-            - | A response example can be viewed after calling a request example in the `indexed field specimen search examples section`_
+            - | A response example can be viewed after calling a request example in the :ref:`indexed field specimen search examples section` section

 |